thehelvijs/Caffeinated/README.md

 - New follower alert
 - Donation alert
 - Chat
+- Donation goal overlay
 - Custom MP3's, GIF's, colors etc.

 Bigger features under development:
-- Donation goal overlay
 - Push to Twitter/FB/Discord/others when starting broadcast
 - Chatbot with commands (e.g. !DS for Discord channel link etc.)
 - (Physical integration e.g. LumiaStream)
-- Features, that require Caffeine login (with security in mind):
+- Features, that require Caffeine login (with high security in mind):
   - Broadcast viewers

 Give a follow to [Caffeinated](https://www.caffeine.tv/Caffeinated_)

 ## Note: this is open beta.
 If something does not work or you break something, please open an issue on GitHub or drop a message here https://discord.gg/FQwqDrr
+## Disclaimer: once you start to use Caffeinated - your username will be logged in order to see the usage of Caffeinated - this helps to see the load on back-end server and improve the service

 ## Installation
 - Grab latest release from https://github.com/thehelvijs/Caffeinated/releases